Nielspace/YOLO/README.md

 --------------------------------
 ## ToDo
-- deploy the model in real time
+- Deploy the model in real time
-- to replicate the same using pytorch and also keras
+- To replicate the same using pytorch and also keras